Ibrahim Elsharkawy

 Physics Data for Understanding ML

-We hope to leverage the unique properties of physics datasets (access to controllable data generation and known data symmetry and structure) to probe the internal mechanisms of deep neural networks.
+Leveraging the controllable generation and known symmetries of physics datasets to probe the internal mechanisms of deep neural networks.

 Physics for AI